PennyWieser/PySulfSat/docs/installation.rst

 All of the You Tube examples shown here use Jupyter Lab, which is an easy-friendly editor that will be installed along with Anaconda.

-Thermobar can be installed using pip in one line.
+PySulfSat can be installed using pip in one line.
 If you are using a terminal, enter:

 .. code-block:: python